 - Identify the nature and extent of the proposed use and, where appropriate, of the existing use of the building concerned

-- A fully comprehensive report denoted to correspond with Technical Guidance Document Part M clause numbers (submitted in duplicate)
+- A fully comprehensive report denoted to correspond with Technical Guidance Document Part M clause numbers (see sample report formats below);

-- A set of drawings covering all areas of accessibility (submitted in duplicate).
+- A set of drawings covering all areas of accessibility;

-- Floor plans, cross sectional drawings of the building and drawings of each elevation.
-Include other detailed drawings as appropriate.
-(The north point should be indicated on all plans)
+- Floor plans, cross sectional drawings, drawings of each elevation and other detailed drawings as appropriate.
+(Scale of not less than 1:100);

-- Location of all vehicle and pedestrian access points, approach routes and roadways to the site.
-Including sloped and stepped routes
+- Location of all vehicle and pedestrian access points, approach routes, roadways to the site, all sloped/stepped routes;

-- All entrances to the building, highlighting the main entrance onto the site
+- All entrances to the building with the main entrance onto the site highlighted;

 The applicant for the grant or renewal of a licence under the Licensing Acts; public houses, hotels, restaurants, and so forth, Registration of Clubs Acts, and Public Dance Halls Act, must notify the fire authority of the application.